JULY 11, 1798

 MARCH 4, 1809

 The Marine Band performed for James Madison’s Presidential inaugural ball, the first ever held.
-The President, First Lady Dolley Madison, and their guests were serenaded with popular songs and dances of the period.
+The President, First Lady Dolley Madison, and their guests were serenaded by popular songs and dances of the period.

 JULY 4, 1828